matroskin13/stepper/README.md

 ### Publish with delay

-If you don't want to to execute a task immediately you can set up a delay.
+If you don't want to execute a task immediately you can set up a delay.

 ```go
 service.Publish(